vikas1324/altbalaji/README.md

 password : "123456"

 ```
-7.When login is done then you got token in in output this tocken copy and paste it into authorize. then you get the permission to access other api's.
+7.When login is done then you got token in output this token copy and paste it into authorize then you get the permission to access other api's.